BOSSING OR COACHING: What’s Your Preferred Style? - Leadership Insights

 Conclusion

 While both bossing and coaching have their pros and cons, today’s workforce—especially Generation Y—seeks leaders who are more coach-like.
 They value growth, innovation, and flexibility, traits that a coach-like leader naturally embodies.
 So, what’s your leadership style: bossing or coaching?
+Start building your coach-like approach with my coaching toolkit to empower and inspire your team effectively.